>ANDRÉ SILVA

 3 - study of protein oxidation in age related pathologies;

-4 – Discovery of protein biomarkers in bladder cancer;
+4 – Discovery of protein biomarkers in cancer;

 5 – Development of a glycomics based glycoproteomics approach for the discovery of glycoprotein epitopes in cancer;